William John Sutton: Government assayer

 After tragedy struck the Sutton family when his cousin Alfred was accidentally shot, the sawmill was closed down and Will was appointed Government Assayer (1887-1889).
 A report he submitted to the Minister of Mines in 1888 includes a list of 35 examples of economic minerals found in the Province.
 An article in The Colonist describes his work as Government Assayer.
 Will was forced to resign to sort out his father's lumber business but under his management the assay office "had been converted to a model of its kind."
 Shortly after leaving his post he facilitated the sale of the family lumber business.

 Phrenology and grave robbing

-William John and his brother James Edward, were both keen phrenologists and had given several lectures in Victoria on the topic.
+William John and his brother James Edward, were both keen phrenologists (a pseudoscience that involves the measurement of bumps on the skull to predict mental traits) and had given several lectures in Victoria on the topic.
 In connection with phrenology they both began robbing the graves of First Nation people on Vancouver Island to sell the skulls to the American phrenology market.
 On hearing about their collection of 75 skulls Franz Boas, the 'father of American anthropology' bought the collection.
 Boas employed the Sutton brothers to collect more.
 Altogether the Sutton brothers provided Boas with about 200 skulls and skeletons.
 Boas used the skulls from the Northwest Coast to challenge the scientific idea of a 'pure race.'
 Franz Boas then sold the remains to Rudolph Virchow's Pathological Museum in Berlin and the Field Columbian Museum in Chicago.